 Council introduced surcharging from 1 November 2008 and has increased its client's ability to pay by credit card.
 The surcharge for the 2018/2019 rating year will be 0.45% and is inclusive of GST.
-Council has also introduced B-Pay which is the most cost effective method of payment for clients and Council.
+Council has BPAY which is the most cost effective method of payment for clients and Council.
 Internet gateways have also been introduced for payment options.